Modern Languages and Literatures

 FREN 490: Internship

 On-site training in spoken and written French at businesses or other organizations in Paris, France, or in Chicago.
 Students have been assigned to such organizations as the French government tourist office, The Alliance Française, and the Services Culturels Français in Chicago. .
-(Under the Forester Fundamental Curriculum, this course meets the Experiential Learning requirement.
-Under the old GEC, this course meets the Cultural Diversity requirement.)
+(This course satisfies Experiential Learning.)

 FREN 494: Senior Thesis